Reduction or withdrawal of reception conditions

 The partial restriction of reception conditions only applies to persons not residing in a reception centre and, in particular, to persons receiving MRC from the SWS.
 For those persons, rent allowance can be rejected if they are not able to submit all the required documents and other required information regarding the property they are renting, which currently include (apart from taxation stamps for agreements exceeding €5,000) signatures and ID numbers of two witnesses, a declaration by the property owner confirming the number of residents per room and the availability of rent/water in the premises as well as copy of the property title.[11]
 For such cases, according to the latest Ministerial Decree in 2022, the amounts allocated for bills and daily expenses are also reduced.[12]

-Decisions revoking welfare aid are often, but not always, communicated in writing.
+Decisions revoking welfare aid are rarealy communicated in writing.
 Even if provided in writing, they do not include detailed information on the reasons.
 The assessment is carried out by Welfare Officers.
 The decision can be challenged judicially before the IPAC, however no such cases have been brought before the courts, mainly due to lack of access to legal representation and legal aid (see Regular Procedure: Legal Assistance).
-Regarding legal aid, the Law allows persons to apply for legal aid against such decisions,[13] however as in the asylum procedures a ‘means and merits’ test has been included, according to which, an asylum seeker applying for legal aid must show that he or she does not have the means to pay for the services of a lawyer and that “the appeal has a real chance of success”.[14]
+Regarding legal aid, the Law allows persons to apply for legal aid against such decisions,[13] however as in the asylum procedures a ‘means and merits’ test has been included, according to which, an asylum applicant applying for legal aid must show that they do not have the means to pay for the services of a lawyer and that “the appeal has a real chance of success”.[14]
 To date, there is no information of applications for legal aid or cases being submitted in relation to reception conditions.

 There has not been any limitation to the provision of reception conditions in relation to large numbers of arrivals.